Transaction Categorization

 async function categorizeTransaction(descriptor: string) {

-const brand = await orsa.brand.transactionIdentifier({
+const result = await orsa.brand.transactionIdentifier({ transactionInfo: descriptor });

-const naics = await orsa.brand.naics({ domain: brand.domain });
+const naics = await orsa.brand.naics({ domain: result.match.domain });

 return {

-merchant: brand.name,
+merchant: result.match.name,

-expenseCategory: mapNaicsToCategory(naics.naics_codes[0]?.code),
+expenseCategory: mapIndustryToCategory(naics.primary_industry),

 };